GetMeoutt/linux_assignment1/README.md

 command
 - `doctl compute droplet create` create droplet command arguments
-- `--image` take argument of image ID or image slug
+- `--image` takes an argument of image ID or image slug
-- `--size` take arguments of the size of the VCPU and ram in form of `s-[number]vcpu-[number]gb`
+- `--size` takes arguments of the size of the VCPU and ram in the form of `s-[number]vcpu-[number]gb`
-- `--region` take argument of the region where you want to create droplet, it should close to the end user
+- `--region` takes an argument of the region where you want to create a droplet.
+It should be close to the end user
-- `--user-data-file` take the argument of the path to config file (.ymal)
+- `--user-data-file` takes the argument of the path to a config file (.ymal)
-- `--wait` take argument of the name of droplet.
-You can add multiple argument to create multiple droplet. ex `--wait assignment1 assignment2 `
+- `--wait` takes an argument of the name of the droplet.
+You can add multiple arguments to create multiple droplets. ex `--wait assignment1 assignment2 ` [^6]

 ### SSH to New Droplet
+this is a process where you connect to your new droplet by using the command `ssh` to connect to the new droplet by private key
-1. in the directory of `/ssh` create file name `config`
+1. in the directory of `/ssh` create the file name `config`
 ``` bash
 nvim config
 ```
-2. in the config file set the SSH connection
+2. in the config file, set the SSH connection
 ```txt
 Host assigment1 #host name, can be anything
   HostName 143.110.232.242 # ip address of droplet you are trying to connect